Terry Fox: Steve Fonyo and Rick Hansen

 Fox was not the first person to attempt to run across Canada.
 Mark Kent crossed the country in 1974 as he raised money for the Canadian team at the 1976 Summer Olympics.
 While he lived, Fox refused to let anyone else complete the Marathon of Hope, having promised to finish it himself once he recovered.
 Steve Fonyo, an 18-year-old with the same form of cancer and who also had a leg amputated, sought in 1984 to duplicate Fox's run, calling his effort the "Journey for Lives".
 After leaving St. John's on March 31, Fonyo reached the point where Fox was forced to end his marathon at the end of November, and completed the transcontinental run on May 29, 1985.
 The Journey for Lives raised over $13 million for cancer research.

 Canadian Paralympic athlete Rick Hansen, who had recruited Fox to play on his wheelchair basketball team in 1977, was similarly inspired by the Marathon of Hope.
 Hansen, who first considered circumnavigating the globe in his wheelchair in 1974, began the Man in Motion World Tour in 1985 with the goal of raising $10 million towards research into spinal cord injuries.
 As Fonyo had, Hansen paused at the spot Fox's run ended to honour the late runner.
 Hansen completed his world tour in May 1987 after 792 days and 40073 km; he travelled through 34 countries and raised over $26 million.

-Currency
+Government documents

-Fox is one of eight candidate finalists for having his portrait on the future $5 polymer banknotes in Canada.
+Fox is shown in the 2013 rendering of the Canadian passport.
+In December 2024, Fox was chosen to appear on a future issue of the Canadian $5 bill.